leihs/leihs/README.md

 If you are having troubles with the deployment, setting up the development environment or encounter bugs, please first take a look at our existing [issue list](https://github.com/leihs/leihs/issues).
 If you can't find an answer to your problem or question, then kindly make a new issue.
 We will occasionally take a look at it, while we don't guarantee any particular response time from our side.

-In case of our inability to support you, we encourage you or your organisation to either consider our SaaS (Software-as-a-Service) offer or find a suitable partner to support you.
-We at ZHdK do not feel obliged in any way to offer any kind of free support.
+In case of our inability to support you, we encourage you or your organisation to find a suitable partner to support you.
+We at ZHdK do not feel obliged in any way to offer any kind of support.
 We may or may not answer to your concerns depending on our load and other factors.

-For more information about the conditions of our SaaS offer, please send an email to service.itz(at)zhdk.ch.

 # References (Who uses leihs?)